slax0rr/BaseModel/README.md

 * Add GROUP BY, ORDER BY and LIMIT clauses
 * Add WHERE statement builder
 * Add JOIN statements
+* Add other database driver than mysql(i) capability - EXPERIMENTAL!

 0.2.5
 -----